fanoframework/fanoframework.github.io/deployment/load-balancer-setup/index.md

 ## Set balancer member

-By default, if parameter `--members` not set, it is assumed that you will use two application instances, running on `127.0.0.1:20477` and `127.0.0.1:20478` repectively.
+By default, if parameter `--members` not set, it is assumed that you will use two application instances, running on `127.0.0.1:20477` and `127.0.0.1:20478` respectively.

 `--members` parameter allows set multiple balancer members separated by coma.